Assassination of Reinhard Heydrich: Literature

 Jiří Weil's 1959 book Mendelssohn is on the Roof features the assassination of Reinhard Heydrich as a subplot.

 The story of Operation Anthropoid is narrated in a short Czech comic book titled Atentát (The Assassination), created in 1976 by brothers Jan Saudek and Kája Saudek.
 It was published in 1976 in the Polish comic-book magazine Relax, as Zamach (The Assassination).

-The alternate history novel The Man with the Iron Heart by Harry Turtledove is based on the premise that Heydrich survives the assassination attempt, and leads a postwar insurgency campaign, using the Werwolf.
+The alternative history novel The Man with the Iron Heart by Harry Turtledove is based on the premise that Heydrich survives the assassination attempt, and leads a postwar insurgency campaign, using the Werwolf.

 Jiří Šulc's novel Dva proti Říši (literally Two Men Against The Empire) describes the events long before the assassination, assassination itself, its consequences and a detailed look at the life of the Czech resistance and exiled paratroopers in the Protectorate.

-Laurent Binet's novel HHhH (Himmlers Hirn heißt Heydrich, or "Himmler's brain is called Heydrich"), published in 2010 by Grasset & Fasquelle, chronicles the lives of Reinhard Heydrich and his assassins Jozef Gabčík and Jan Kubiš.
+Laurent Binet's novel HHhH (Himmlers Hirn heißt Heydrich, or "Himmler's brain is called Heydrich"), published in 2010 by Grasset & Fasquelle, is a metafictional novel chronicling the lives of Reinhard Heydrich and his assassins Jozef Gabčík and Jan Kubiš.